frandiox/vitedge/README.md

 ## TODOS

+- [ ] TypeScript
-- Custom Vite dev-server that serves API during development
+- [ ] Custom Vite dev-server that serves API/Props during development
-- Provide TS types
-- Docs website
+- [ ] Docs website
-- File sytem routing for pages
-- Extract CF worker boilerplate as a utility
+- [x] Extract CF worker boilerplate as utilities
-- Cache props/html in worker's KV and make it configurable
+- [ ] Cache props/html in worker and make it configurable
+- [ ] i18n utilities
+- [ ] Auth utilities (passing JWT in requests)
-- List of pages that should be prerrendered automatically after deployment
+- [ ] List of pages that should be prerrendered automatically after deployment
+- [ ] Compatibility with Node runtime for other providers (Vercel/...)

+### Research/consider

 - Research if Rollup can build directly for webworker target and remove Webpack
-- i18n utilities
 - Explore the possibility of extracting "getPageProps" from each page component using custom Vue blocks (currently these are provided in `<root>/api/props/` directory).
+- Consider file sytem routing for pages (this should probably happen in user-land with `vite-plugin-voie` or similar)